0

 2. Anesthesia to Numb the Area

 Local anesthesia is applied to numb the affected area to ensure your comfort.
-Thanks to advances in anesthesia and technology, modern root canal treatments are typically painless.
+Modern root canal treatments are typically painless thanks to advances in anesthesia and technology.

 3. Removing the Infected Pulp

 Once the area is numb, the dentist will create a small opening in the tooth's crown to access the pulp.
-Using specialized tools, they will remove the infected or damaged pulp tissue to stop the spread of infection.
+They will remove the infected or damaged pulp tissue using specialized tools to stop the spread of infection.

 4. Cleaning and Shaping the Canals